What if just 62 minutes spent doing a closet clean out could change your entire life?

 On the contrary, if you feel that you do not have enough items in this category, add it to your shopping list.

-Continue to step 4 with only this category.
-Go through one category at a time.
+Continue to step 4 with only this category. - Put everything in its place

 Now it’s time to start putting things away.
 Decide where you want to put this category that you’re working on now.
 Let’s say it’s spring right now and you’re working with sweaters.
 If sweaters are an offseason thing for you right now, put them in the back.
 You can always swap them for your tank tops when fall rolls around.

-I know that different people will enjoy different levels of
+I know that different people will enjoy different levels of organization

 .
 At the least, I would suggest organizing your closet by category.
 It just makes it easier to find things.